Master of Science in Library and Information Science

 As a copyeditor at Cell Press, a publisher of scientific research, I have been responsible for electronically processing figures and manuscripts, editing them for grammar and style, querying authors, and preparing corrected proofs for the printers.

-As Deputy Managing Editor and Deputy Issue Manager, I am additionally responsible for directly managing (DIM, Cancer Cell) and providing back-up for (DME) and directly managing (DIM) all aspects of journal production, including scheduling publication dates; fielding editor, author, and printer queries; and ensuring that all publication deadlines are consistently met.
+As Deputy Issue Manager and Deputy Managing Editor, I am additionally responsible for directly managing (DIM, Cancer Cell) and providing back-up for (DME, Current Biology) all aspects of journal production, including scheduling publication dates; fielding editor, author, and printer queries; and ensuring that all publication deadlines are consistently met.
 I am a part of the team that manages and provides in-house support and guidance for cell.com, and I perform regular website updates for three journals.
 I review the performance of freelance copyediting staff, ensuring that their work meets journal standards.
-Finally, I collaborate with the marketing department to prepare press releases for high-interest articles, design issue covers from editorially selected artwork, create ad layouts.
+Finally, I collaborate with the marketing department to prepare press releases for high-interest articles, design issue covers from editorially selected artwork, and create ad layouts.

-During my tenure at Cell Press, I have worked on eight different journals, many of which have their own quirks and require knowledge and implementation of different procedures and styles.
+During my tenure at Cell Press, I have worked on eleven different journals, many of which have their own quirks and require knowledge and implementation of different procedures and styles.
 Some of my previous responsibilities in those roles include acting as Cell Press’s printer liaison for articles being published online ahead of the printed issue, laying out articles in Adobe InDesign and preparing source and production files for the printers, and acting as the point person for homepage improvements and innovations for our flagship journal.

 Baker Library, Harvard Business School.
 January 2012–March 2012.